-A reduction in a company’s workforce is also referred to as “downsizing,” and businesses need consider many important things before moving forward with any terminations or layoffs.
+A reduction in a company’s workforce is also referred to as “downsizing,” and businesses need to consider many important things before moving forward with a termination or layoff.
 In addition to the impact that workforce reductions can have on a person’s retirement plan, companies also must make sure that they are not violating any federal laws with their proposed terminations or layoffs.

-When an employer violates the rights of employees with a workforce reduction, the employer can become liable for back pay and certain benefits.
+When an employer violates the rights of an employee with a workforce reduction, the employer can become liable for back pay and certain benefits.
 Any person who believes that his or her employer’s reduction in the workforce may be illegal should immediately retain legal counsel.

 If you think that your employer’s workforce reduction may have violated your rights under federal or state law, it is in your best interest to contact Console Mattiacci Law, LLC as soon as possible.
-Our firm represents clients in communities all over Ocean County, Cape May County, Montgomery County, Chester County, Delaware County, Bucks County, Camden County, Burlington County, Gloucester County, and Atlantic County.
+Our firm represents clients in communities all over Philiadelphia and New Jersey.
+Some of the counties we represent are Ocean County, Cape May County, Montgomery County, Chester County, Delaware County, Bucks County, Camden County, Burlington County, Gloucester County, and Atlantic County.

-Our employment lawyers in Philadelphia can investigate how your employer handled its reduction in workforce and hold the employer accountable if the reduction was unlawful.
+Our employment lawyers in Philadelphia and New Jersey can investigate how your employer handled its reduction in workforce and hold the employer accountable if the reduction was unlawful.

 Call 215-545-7676 today to have our attorneys provide a complete evaluation of your case during a free, no-obligation consultation.

 - How are reductions in workforces usually handled?